Language, methodology and culture

 Our Content and Language Integrated Learning (CLIL) course is the ideal choice for you if you are a teacher looking to perfect your English language skills and develop the practice of teaching various subjects (for example history, science or literature) in English.

 At ELC in Brighton we offer an intensive 2-week course designed to develop your skills in teaching subjects through the medium of English.
 You study for 30 lessons (22.5 hours) each week from Monday to Friday, providing you with a total of 45 hours of tuition.
-We run six courses a year, in January, April, July (twice), August and October.
+We offer this course on demand for closed groups of teachers.
+Elements of the CLIL course are also offered as part of the Language, Methodology and Culture course.

 A preparation pack is sent to you on enrolment.
 Before the start of the course, you should complete a pre-course questionnaire which will enable the course leaders to focus more specifically on your exact needs, and those of fellow participants.